National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 As suggested in @tbl-practices-start-2, it is helpful to diagram the cohort definition.
 A well-received model is that of Schneeweiss and colleagues [-@schneeweiss_2019].

-![Graphical study design for study with EHR–claims linked data.
+![Graphical study design for study with EHR-claims linked data.
-From the [Repeat Initiative](https://docs.google.com/viewer?url=https%3A%2F%2Fwww.repeatinitiative.org%2Fuploads%2F1%2F0%2F8%2F4%2F108495483%2Fdesign_templates_2022.pptx).](images/practices/fig-practices-021-schneweiss-graphical-study-design.png){#fig-practices-021-schneweiss-graphical-study-design fig-alt="Graphical study design for study with EHR–claims linked data"}
+From the [Repeat Initiative](https://docs.google.com/viewer?url=https%3A%2F%2Fwww.repeatinitiative.org%2Fuploads%2F1%2F0%2F8%2F4%2F108495483%2Fdesign_templates_2022.pptx).](images/practices/fig-practices-021-schneweiss-graphical-study-design.png){#fig-practices-021-schneweiss-graphical-study-design fig-alt="Graphical study design for study with EHR-claims linked data"}

 It is helpful to be precise in articulating the research question, so correct analytic methods will be chosen.
 Examples are differentiating classification from prediction from estimation, and association from temporal correlation from causal relationships.